spdx/spdx-spec/chapters/package-information.md

 ### 7.7.1 Description

-This section identifies the download Universal Resource Locator (URL), or a specific location within a version control system (VCS) for the package at the time that the SPDX document was created.
+This section identifies the download Uniform Resource Locator (URL), or a specific location within a version control system (VCS) for the package at the time that the SPDX document was created.

 Use: